 Jimmy grew up first it the Pascagoula, Mississippi area (you knew that, of course!) and then moved to Mobile, Alabama.
 He sang “Dreamsicle,” which is rarely heard in concert and expressed his gratitude for “being home” more than once.
 I daresay that he almost had tears in his eyes at one time.

 Jimmy also included a section of his songs about New Orleans and a flashy neon-esque sign in the backdrop flashed out “Jazz Police.”
 Also included was a time when he and 4-5 other Coral Reefers took stools and sang a few more acoustic sounding tunes.

-As for the Coral Reefers, it was wonderful to see Doyle Grisham back in great form after recovering from a car accident a few months ago.
+As for the Coral Reefers, it was wonderful to see Doyle Grisham back in great form.
 Peter Mayer wowed the crowd with his guitar work and brother Jim Mayer switched from electric bass to upright bass a few times.
 Upright bass is perfect for “Frankie and Lola!”
 Robert Greenidge had a wonderful steel pan solo on “African Friend.”
 Nadirah Shakoor and Tina Gullickson performed stellar backup vocals, as usual, and their wardrobe was noteworthy.

 This was a wonderful kickoff concert and different in the fact that there were so many songs performed that rarely are and I also heard two songs I didn’t know.
 Jimmy is a young 72 years old and is still in super shape, physically and musically.
 He is a master at providing an outstanding time for his audience of colorful fans and we are thankful he’s still delivering a live slice of escapism!